 If you are considering going to college one of the first steps you should take (after researching schools) is to begin thinking about your FAFSA application.
 There are two different ways to fill out this financial aid application but no matter how you approach this important step in the college funding process there are some items you’ll need and some facts that you’ll need to know in order to complete the application.
 In this article we’ll offer you a short list of tips sure to come in handy as you fill in your FAFSA application and request financial aid.

-In order to fill out the FAFSA application you will need the following pieces of information.
+In order to fill out the FAFSA application you will need to gather the following pieces of information about your finances.
 If you live at home, you’ll also need your parents to supply these items:

 - Driver’s License

 - W2 or other financial documents from the last year

 - All sources of income whether it is taxed or untaxed